blackgrape2025/peterdavanzo-site/content/about.md

 "The real voyage of discovery consists not in seeking new landscapes, but in having new eyes."

-There's another quote I love just as much, from Ernest Hemingway:
+And another from Ernest Hemingway:

 "All you have to do is write one true sentence.
 Write the truest sentence that you know."